farxC/farxC/README.md

+# Rafael Nunes
 ### Hi there 👋
  ## ** About Me **
-  - My name is Rafael, I'm technology enthusiast and passionate about programming.
+  - I'm technology enthusiast and passionate about programming.
 My interest in tech comes from very early times from my life(my 9yo) and since then I continually learning about systems that circulate the Computer Sciencie and Web today.
   - I'm currently learning React (and React-Native)
   - I like computer sciencie, literature and resistance training.